-You'll find plenty of unique attractions in Rotorua.
-The geothermal activity in the area is clear from the rising steam throughout the landscape to the smell of sulfur throughout the town.
-Visit the photogenic Rotorua Museum as an introduction to the area, and learn more about Rotorua and its people.
-The town also has its own geyser, which you will find in the Te Puia Park.
+You'll find plenty of unique attractions in.
+The geothermal activity in the area is clear from the rising steam throughout the landscape, to the smell of sulfur throughout the town.
+Visit the photogenic Rotorua Museum as an introduction to the area and learn about Rotorua and its people.
+The town also has its own geyser, which you’ll find in the Te Puia Park.

-Follow the Thermal Explorer Highway south, keeping a lookout for the various pockets of steam rising from the surrounding landscape.
-Make a stop at Kerosene Creek, located just off the main road.
+Follow the Thermal Explorer Highway south, watching out for the various pockets of steam rising from the surrounding landscape.
+Stop by Kerosene Creek, located just off the main road.
 The hot springs are a popular place to relax and enjoy the warm waters in the bush.
 There is even a waterfall located near the creek.

 The main attraction of the Thermal Explorer Highway is the famous Wai-o-Tapu.
-This colourful park lets visitors get up close to the Champagne Pool, one of the most photographed sights.
-You'll need to be at the park at 10am in order to see the Lady Knox Geyser.
-Try to arrive early in order to get a good seat.
+This colourful park allows visitors to get up close to the Champagne Pool, one of the most photographed sights.
+You'll need to be at the park by 10am in order to see the Lady Knox Geyser.
+Try to arrive early to get a good seat.

 Anyone looking for an adrenaline rush will find it on the New Zealand River Jet.
 Speed along the Waikato River and get up close to the thundering Huka Falls.
-You can also visit Huka Falls by following the short walking trail to get a unique view.
-You won't believe the incredible volume of water that flows though the narrow gorge toward Huka Falls.
+You can also visit Huka Falls by following a short walking trail.
+You won't believe the incredible volume of water that flows through the narrow gorge toward Huka Falls.

 Leave the Thermal Explorer Highway to spend more time exploring the mighty Lake Taupo.
-You won't realize the scale of the lake until you start following the road that leads alongside the waterfront.
-You'll find interesting small villages along the way, and some great viewpoints of the lake.
+You won't realise the scale of the lake until you start following the road that leads alongside the waterfront.
+You'll find interesting small villages along the way—and some great views of the lake.

 One of the most popular swimming spots at Lake Taupo is the picturesque Bulli Point.
-The clear waters make it a perfect place to take a dip in the lake, and those after a bit of a rush can try jumping from the high ledges.
-Visitors should also stop in and see Tokaanu Wharf, built in the 1880s to transport goods across the lake.
+The clear waters make it a perfect place to take a dip in the lake, and those after an adrenaline rush can try jumping from the high ledges.

 The scenery along the Desert Road is a stark contrast to the rest of the North Island.
 The barren landscape was created by the numerous volcanic eruptions in the area.
 From the highway, visitors will have a fantastic view of the volcanic peaks in Tongariro National Park.